Noah-Bournes/Sentinel-Rules/README.md

 ## 🔍 What's Inside

+- `MediumSeverityRules/`: Medium Severity Rules that run on a recurring schedule
-- `ScheduledRules/`: Rules that run on a recurring schedule
+- `HighSeverityRules/`: High severity Rules that run on a recurring schedule
-- `FusionRules/`: Rules leveraging Microsoft's built-in machine learning
-- `NRT/`: Near-real-time rules for high-priority detections
-- `Templates/`: JSON rule templates for easy deployment via ARM or API
+- DefenderXDR
+- Entra ID
+- Azure Activity
+- MS 365

 =======
 This repository contains custom and community-driven **Microsoft Sentinel Analytics Rules** designed to enhance threat detection, investigation, and response across your environment.